BATTERY POWERED UNDERGROUND MINING VEHICLES

 In 2015, we turned our product development attention towards designing a battery powered fleet that would respond to the mining industry’s growing need for cost containment through energy and mine design efficiencies, along with improving underground air quality for miners.

-The MacLean approach to battery propulsion is built on giving our customers access to best-in-class battery, electric motor, onboard charging, and vehicle analytics technology, and then successfully integrating these components into mobile underground equipment by leveraging our multi-discipline engineering expertise, hard rock mining knowledge, and custom manufacturing experience.
+The MacLean EV Series product line gives our customers access to best-in-class technology, and then successfully integrates these components into mobile underground equipment by leveraging our multi-discipline engineering expertise, hard rock mining knowledge, and custom manufacturing experience.
 In other words, you can’t just understand the battery cycle, you need to understand the mining cycle in which it will be used.

 In 2016, we sold our first battery electric vehicle unit and by the end of 2019, we had sold 31 battery electric vehicle units, across five separate model lines.
 To date, MacLean has sold and commissioned battery electric production support mining vehicles at nine mine sites across three Canadian provinces, amassing some 40,000+ operating hours.